AkashDadwal/WeatherProject/README.md

 # WeatherApp

-Django weatherApp using OpenWeatherMap API.
+WeatherApp using Django and Bootstrap which uses OpenWeatherMap API.
 Get weather information of city (like pressure, humidity, temperature and Forcast etc)

 ## Screenshots